ibm-cloud-docs/codeengine/deploy-job.md

    </tr>
    <tr>
    <td><code>--name</code></td>
-   <td>The name of the job to be run.
+   <td>The name of this job run.
 The `--name` and the `--image` values are required, if you do not specify the `--job` value.
 Use a name that is unique within the project.
     <ul>
-      <li>  The name must begin with a lowercase letter.</li>
-      <li>  The name must end with a lowercase alphanumeric character.</li>
+      <li>  The name must begin and end with a lowercase alphanumeric character.</li>
       <li>  The name must be 53 characters or fewer and can contain letters, numbers, periods (.), and hyphens (-).</li>
     </ul>
    </td>
    </tr>
    <tr>
    <td><code>--job</code></td>
    <td>The name of the job to be run.
-This value is required if you do not specify the `--name`  and `image` values. </td>
+This value is required if you do not specify the `--name`  and `--image` values. </td>
    </tr>
    <tr>
    <td><code>--retrylimit</code></td>